queso-lang/queso/README.md

 **queso** promotes the *everything is an expression notion*, which fits nicely in a functional scripting language.
 However, declarations (`let`, `mut`, `fn`, `class`) are not considered expressions, since `if a -> let b` doesn't make sense.
-A snippet showcasing some of queso's functional features:

 **queso** runs everywhere **C** does.
 It is an interpreted language and uses a byte code virtual machine to make it silky smooth.